datasets/euribor/README.md

-Euribor rates by year and granularity.
+The Euribor Benchmark rates by year and granularity.
 Only monthly granularity is provided.

 ## Data

-Data is taken from the [Euribor EU website](http://www.euribor-rates.eu/euribor-rates-by-year.asp).
+Data is taken from the [EMMI website](http://www.euribor-rates.eu/euribor-rates-by-year.asp).

-Euribor is defined as below
+The Euribor Benchmark is defined as below

-> Euribor is short for Euro Interbank Offered Rate.
-The Euribor rates are based on the interest rates at which a a panel of European banks borrow funds from one another.
+> The Euribor Benchmark is short for Euro Interbank Offered Rate.
+The Euribor Benchmark rates are based on the interest rates at which a a panel of European banks borrow funds from one another.
 In the calculation, the highest and lowest 15% of all the quotes collected are eliminated.
 The remaining rates will be averaged and rounded to three decimal places.
-Euribor is determined and published at about 11:00 am each day, Central European Time.
+The Euribor Benchmark is determined and published at about 11:00 am each day, Central European Time.
-> When Euribor is being mentioned it is often referred to as THE Euribor, like there’s only 1 Euribor interest rate.
-This is not correct, since there are in fact 8 different Euribor rates, all with different maturities (until november 1st 2013, there were 15 maturities).
+> When the Euribor Benchmark is being mentioned it is often referred to as THE Euribor, like there’s only 1 Euribor interest rate.
+This is not correct, since there are in fact 8 different the Euribor Benchmark rates, all with different maturities (until November 1st 2013, there were 15 maturities).

 ### data/*.csv

 All files in directory `data` are using the following naming convention pattern:

     euribor-{maturity}-{granularity}.csv

 For instance, you can have

     euribor-1w-monthly.csv
     euribor-1m-monthly.csv
     euribor-10m-monthly.csv
     ...

 `w` means `week(s)` and `m` means `months` for the maturity section

 The columns are the same for all csv files.

 They are three of them :

 * `date` is the date for the rate value.
 It follows by convention ISO 8601 formatting and is for the first day of the month
-* `rate` is the Euribor rate.
+* `rate` is the Euribor Benchmark rate.
 It uses percentage (%)
 * `maturity_level` express the same information you have in file naming convention.
 Before nov 2013, there was 15 rates and now only 8 are available due to EU banking regulations.

 The oldest available data are from 1999.